whcarson/interview-kiosk/README.md

   4) Use git to clone [this repo](./).
   5) From inside the repo, successfully run `vagrant up` to download our base image and provision the library's software *(this will take a while and cost at least 4 gigs)*.

+     - If you're on MacOS and virtualbox fails to run, you might need to allow Oracle to run things.
+You'll see that something was blocked from the General tab of the Security Page in your System Preferences app.

-  6) Read `Vagrantfile`, then `provision.bash`.
+  7) Read `Vagrantfile`, then `provision.bash`.
 These are the files you'll be contributing to.
-  7) Get our search app ready for deployment (finish the TODOs).
+  8) Get our search app ready for deployment (finish the TODOs).

 TODO
 ---